NikitaDzer/JIT/README.md

     ```

 ## Usage
-* Call The JIT and pass the path to the file with Processor bytecode:
+* Call JIT and pass a path to the file with Processor bytecode:
     ```shell
     ./JIT.exe P:/processor/build/bytecode
     ```